dapplion/tree-states-review-guide/epoch_singlepass.md

     pub epoch_cache: EpochCache, // new cache in tree-states
 ```

-- **:question:Q**: When the state is deserialized or created, all caches are set to default values.
-Those values seem incorrect or unsuable, so you must handle the status where the caches are default?
-  - A: Due the caches embeded in the state they have to be zeroed on load.
-But all guarded by checks of non-initialized
+Since the caches are part of the state struct, they are set to default values on deserialization.
+Those values are incorrect, but all are guarded by checks of non-initialized. `total_active_balance` is an `Option` because 0 is a valid value, so the initialization check is cleaner with `None`.
-- **:question:Q**: Why make `total_active_balance` optional, instead of initializing to zero?
-  - A: To detect non initialization, 0 is a valid value so best to start as None

 - **:question:Q**: Why switch `pubkey_cache` and `exit_cache` from `HashMap` to `HashTrieMap`?
   - A: To have structural sharing, now there will be much more elements in memory
 - **:question:Q**: What are the consequences of not calling `state.build_caches`?
 And the costs of doing it?
 Is it free to re-call?
 This is called here pre-emptively, look if there are more places where it should be called https://github.com/sigp/lighthouse/pull/3206/files#diff-f1f4dab1ee31a59b5180e5d1baa0cd5dec78c10a03315816a8e20dc43dc227a8R72